mosquitogames/1819rulebook/6_endgame-and-scoring.md

 ## Endgame conditions

 The game ends when:
-- the Treaty of London is revealed, and there are **fewer than 3 Ships** in the Port; or
+- the Anglo-Dutch Treaty is revealed, and there are **fewer than 3 Ships** in the Port; or
 - at the **end** of a round, there are no Event cards left.

 > *Example.* There are 3 Ships in the Port.
 The Temenggong goes on a Raid and removes a Ship.
 But then the Sultan reveals the Perahu battle card, adding one Ship back.
-After Upkeep and Cleanup, the Treaty of London is drawn.
+After Upkeep and Cleanup, the Anglo-Dutch Treaty is drawn.
 Phew --- the game is not over yet!

 ## Scoring
 Players now tally Victory Points: